What are the latest news in the AI governance market?

 Why should you care?

-If you’re an investor in the AI governance market, AI-agent governance could become a major new subcategory.
+If you’re an investor in the AI governance market, ServiceNow validates demand but also increases pressure on smaller vendors.

 What happened?